Morgantown, West Virginia: History

 Zackquill Morgan settled the area about 1772 by establishing a homestead near present-day Fayette Street and University Avenue.
 Morgan fought in both the French and Indian War and the American Revolutionary War, rising to the rank of colonel.
 By 1783, following his wartime duties, Colonel Morgan commissioned Major William Haymond to survey his land and divide it into streets and lots.
 Colonel Morgan then received a legal certificate for 400 acre in the area of his settlement near the mouth of Decker's Creek.
 50 acre were appropriated for Morgan's Town by the Virginia General Assembly in October 1785.
 On February 3, 1838, the Virginia General Assembly enacted a municipal charter incorporating the city, now with a population of about 700, as Morgantown, Virginia.
 The town became part of the newly created state of West Virginia on June 20, 1863, through the Reorganized Government of Virginia.

 Notable early structures still standing in Morgantown, include the Old Stone House, built in 1795 by Jacob Nuce on Long Alley (the modern-day Chestnut Street) and the John Rogers family home on Foundry Street, built in 1840 and occupied as of 2011 by the Dering Funeral Home.

 During the 1970s, the U.S. Department of Transportation built an experimental driverless personal rapid transit system in the city, citing the area's variable seasonal climate and geographic elevations as factors in testing the technology's viability.
 The Morgantown Personal Rapid Transit (PRT) has been in use since 1975.
-University students use the system for free travel between the campuses.
+University students use the system for travel between the campuses.

+In the 21st century, Morgantown is economically driven by mainly the West Virginia University and by the Robert C. Byrd Health Sciences Center.
+It is a sprawling small city, with townhouses, shopping centers and office buildings that have replaced acres of woods.